 - My papers and notebooks always seem messy.

-I do not follow written directions well.
-If I hear something, I will remember it. - Writing has always been difficult for me. - I often misread words from the text.
-I would rather listen and learn - than read and learn.
+- I do not follow written directions

+- If I hear something, I will remember it.

+- Writing has always been difficult for me.

+- I often misread words from the text.

+- I would rather listen and learn than read and learn.

+- Pages with small print are difficult for me to read.

+- It's hard for me to interpret others' body language.

+- My eyes tire quickly, though my vision check-up is ok.